colbygk/evernote-sdk-golang/README.md

 ```
 dkc build
-dkd evrnt-app
+dkd evernote-sdk-golang
 ```

-- These steps will build a docker image based on the directives in `docker-compose.yml` and `Dockerfile` called `evrnt-app`.
+- These steps will build a docker image based on the directives in `docker-compose.yml` and `Dockerfile` called `evernote-sdk-golang`.
 This image can then be run as a container and makes the `$(PWD)` or current working directory to `/app` in the container when it is running.
 - You now have a docker isolated development environment.